 Levels of Annual Planning

 When you are working with local athletes who are not competing at the elite level, softball periodization still has its merits.
-To know what you are going to do for the season and how you are going to develop your team will not only make your job easier but will also ensure that at the end of the season your team has improved and everyone returns to this great sport.
+To know what you are going to do for the season and how you are going to develop your team will not only make your job easier but will also ensure that at the end of the season your team has improved and everyone returns to this great sport in some capacity.

 These athletes are likely on travel teams or are going to be competing at the regional and state/provincial or national championships.
 You will likely use more of the principles than for the local teams but will most times have time constraints working against you as these individuals are participating in many activities at the same time.